-So we took a deep dive into the data from our integrated student services platform.
+So we took a deep dive into the data from our wraparound services platform.
 During an average 30-day period, for example, some 130,000 different users access the Upswing platform to connect with campus resources.
 Before long, specific trends began to emerge from the data.
 While some are expected, others dispel four key myths that many college learning centers believe when supporting online students.

 Online Students Don’t Study During Weekend…